xballoy/xballoy.github.io/_posts/2019-09-12-git-from-beginner-to-advanced-user.md

 Good to know:

-- `git rebase` will change the SHA-1 of your commits so if you already pushed your branch you’ll need to do a `git push -f`.
+- `git rebase` will change the SHA-1 of your commits, so if you already pushed your branch, you'll need to do a `git push -f`.
-- During the `git rebase` Git will replay the commit from bottom to top (in the order they were created).
+- During `git rebase`, Git will replay the commits from bottom to top (in the order they were created).
-- You can of course mix multiple commands: reword a commit message, squash several commits…
+- You can, of course, mix multiple commands: reword a commit message, squash several commits, etc.

 ### Understanding the staging area

 #### Saving files

-Git keeps copies of your source tree in several locations locally:
+Git keeps track of your source tree in several locations locally:

 - Working copy: the directory tree of files that you see and edit.
-- Index (staging area): a single, large, binary file in `<baseOfRepo>/.git/index`, which lists all files in the current branch, their sha1 checksums, timestamps and the file name — it is not another directory with a copy of files in it.
+- Index (staging area): a single, large, binary file in `<baseOfRepo>/.git/index`, which lists all files in the current branch, their SHA-1 checksums, timestamps and the file name — it is not another directory with a copy of files in it.
+- HEAD: a reference (pointer) to the current commit, stored in `.git/HEAD`.
+It usually points to a branch name, which in turn points to a commit.
-- HEAD: a hidden directory (`.git`) including an `objects` directory containing all versions of every file in the repository (local branches and copies of remote branches) as a compressed "blob" file.
+- Object store: the `.git/objects` directory containing all versions of every file in the repository as compressed "blob" files, along with commits and trees.

-Suppose the following state: where oldFile.txt is already committed and we have a newFile.txt.
+Suppose the following state, where oldFile.txt is already committed and we have a newFile.txt.

 ```text